 I’ve been fortunate to be involved in a wide range of fascinating projects alongside some great people.
 They include igovt, one.govt, data.govt.nz, NZGOAL, offshoring, IP/ICT guidance, whole of government directions under the Crown Entities Act, SEEMail, igovt partnering, shared workspaces, DigitalNZ, common web services and all manner of sole supply, panel supply, syndicated supply and common capability ICT supply arrangements for the provision of technology and other systems and services to government.

 I’ve learned huge amounts from the talented people within government with whom I’ve worked over the years.
 I’m genuinely grateful to them for that as I don’t think I could have acquired the knowledge and experience I have if I hadn’t been in-house counsel for SSC and DIA before returning to private practice.

-I enjoy being able to apply that knowledge and experience for the benefit of my clients.
+I enjoy being able to apply that knowledge and experience, together with wide-ranging experience I have in advising other government agencies and private sector entities, for the benefit of my clients.

 Degrees: LLB (Hons)/BA (Psyc/Crim)

 Admitted: 1996 (New Zealand) and 2001 (England and Wales)